LilahCodes/swift/fixes.md

 ## Key system Issues

+> [!IMPORTANT]
+> You **will** encounter key system issues on certain browsers.
+Please use microsoft edge in an incognito window, this solves most issues

 ### Swift website won’t load?
 - Use [Warp VPN](#what-vpn-to-use)
 - Use **Microsoft Edge** in **incognito/private tab**